matrix-org/matrix-spec-proposals/proposals/4166-turn-response-with-no-servers.md

 - Use a new error code.
 This was not used as `M_NOT_FOUND` is not that bad of a fit, and an error code only usable for a single endpoint would be redundant.
-- Respond with a differnet `200 OK` response.
+- Respond with a different `200 OK` response.
 THis would technically be a breaking change, whereas this is not (to the same extent, as clients should already try to handle errors), hence it is not preferred.

 ## Security considerations